(509) 888-7268 PO Box 3162 Wenatchee, WA 98807

 Phil received his B.S. in Fisheries Science in 1990 from the University of Washington School of Fisheries, where his studies emphasized freshwater aquatic resource management and recreational fisheries.
 He has a solid background in fisheries science, quantitative science, and communication.
 He has also completed courses in limnology, water management/hydrology, fluvial geomorphology, entomology, geology,and two graduate-level courses in stream/river ecology.

-Ken, the Washington Department of Fish and Wildlife Watershed Steward for the Upper Columbia Region and state liason to CCFEG and the RFEG program, has worked in natural resources since 1981.
-He earned his M.S. in Biology at Central Washington University, and his B.S. in Forestry and Wildlife from Virgina Tech.
+Ken currently works for Washington Department of Natural Resources as the Statewide Forest Landowner Assistance Fish and Wildlife Biologist.
+He has worked in natural resources since 1981, and earned his M.S. in Biology at Central Washington University, and his B.S. in Forestry and Wildlife from Virgina Tech.

 Ken is a lifelong naturalist, fisherman, and hunter.
 He is known throughout the Columbia Basin for his odd sense of humor and gravely singing voice, both of which are routinely on display at local salmon festivals and celebrations.